AkChen/ADVANCE-DATASET/index.md

 ## Brief Introduction

-For further facilitating the research in this field, we construct a new dataset, with high-quality images and scene labels, named as Aerial sceNe reCognition datasEt(ADVANCE), which in summary contains 5075 pairs of aerial images and sounds, classified into 13 classes. some introductions
+To our knowledge, the audiovisual aerial scene recognition task has not been explored before, for further facilitating the research in this field, we construct a new dataset, with high-quality images and scene labels, named as Aerial sceNe reCognition datasEt(ADVANCE), which in summary contains 5075 pairs of aerial images and sounds, classified into 13 classes. some introductions

 ## Statistics and some samples